ajc2/sbdoc-cc/instruction/project.md

 ## Notes ##
 ### Project Naming Rules ###
 Projects follow the same name rules as files.
-- The name may contain only capital letters, numbers, and the following symbols: `.@-_`
+- The name may contain only capital Latin letters, numbers, underscores, and hyphens.
 - The name must be between 1 and 14 characters.

 ### Documentation ###